mph005/ahh/tasks/tasks.md

 ### High Priority

-- [ ] **Task Next.1**: Implement User Registration API Endpoint
-  - Add a `Register` method to `AuthController.cs`.
-  - Use `UserManager.CreateAsync` to create new users (Clients initially).
-  - Assign default role (e.g., "Client") upon registration.
-  - Define `RegisterRequestDTO` and `RegisterResponseDTO`.
-  - Add frontend registration form and connect it to the API.
-  - **Goal**: Allow new clients to self-register.
 - [ ] **Task Next.2**: Refine Authorization Rules
   - Review all API controllers (`AppointmentsController`, `ClientsController`, `TherapistsController`, `ServicesController`, `SoapNotesController`).
   - Apply appropriate `[Authorize]` attributes (with specific roles if needed) to actions based on intended user access (Admin, Therapist, Client, or authenticated user).